 In this blog post, we will provide important information about why contact tracing is so crucial and effective.
 We will also share guidelines and best practices as to how our partners are implementing contact tracing and activating their staff & volunteer base to take part in these crucial efforts to help safely reopen.

 We hope this will help you consider how your own organization, business and institution can engage with contact tracing efforts and play an important role in flattening the curve.
-If you have any questions or would like to participate in our COVID-19 task force, don’t hesitate to contact us at email@example.com.
+If you have any questions or would like to participate in our COVID-19 task force, don’t hesitate to contact us at firstname.lastname@example.org or schedule a call with our success team.
 We will also be discussing contact tracing further in our July 14th webinar “New Volunteering Reality Part 2: Deep Dive w/ Contact Tracing”, which will feature a clinic on making activities safe, silo’d, and protected, as well as discussing how to implement contact tracing for large and small organizations.
 To register, click here.

 What’s the goal of contact tracing?